Definition of Debt vs Deficit

 Some people think that if a government takes in more money than it spends in one year, then it suddenly doesn't have any debt.
 This is not the case.
 This simply means that the government has managed to run a surplus (opposite of deficit), but any accumulated debt is still there.

-The US government is expected to run a trillion dollar plus deficit this year.
-This is in additional to the debt that the federal government has already accumulated since its inception.
+The US government is expected to run a deficit of many hundreds of billions of dollars this year.
+This is in addition to the debt that the federal government has already accumulated since its inception.

 Davemanuel.com Articles That Mention Debt vs Deficit: